-Christina oversees all programs including Nutrition, member agency Capacity Building, SNAP Outreach & Enrollment, and member Agency Relations.
+Christina oversees all programs including Nutrition, member Capacity Building, SNAP Outreach & Enrollment, and Member Relations.
 Before coming to The Food Bank, Christina ran a small community-based nonprofit in Santa Fe, New Mexico, and was an international affairs associate at the American Federation of Teachers in Washington, DC.

 Nancy oversees food receiving and distribution, programs, human resources, information technology and communications.
 She draws on her extensive leadership experience in operations and healthcare to support the expanding and innovative work of The Food Bank teams.
 Nancy has a Bachelor of Science in Medical Technology from the University of Buffalo (S.U.N.Y.) and holds a Master of Business Administration from the University of Connecticut, School of Business.